-The procedure is quick and painless, however, there are a couple of things that the patient can do to to ensure that it is a smooth and effective operation:
+The procedure is quick and painless.
+However, there are a couple of things that the patient can do to ensure that it is a smooth and effective operation.

 Eat and drink something before the appointment

-Most mole removals will be done using local anaesthetic applied directly to the area of the mole, meaning that unless your doctor advises otherwise eating or drinking before the procedure should be okay.
+Most mole removals will be done using local anaesthetic applied directly to the mole area, meaning that unless your doctor advises otherwise, eating or drinking before the procedure should be okay.

-Make a list of any medications: It is always a good idea to write down a list of medications that you are currently using to have on hand in case your doctor asks.
+Make a list of any medications: It is always a good idea to write down a list of medications you currently use to have on hand in case your doctor asks.

 Prepare for what you need based on your mole’s location

-Think about whether the location of your mole will require you to make any preparations such as mole’s on your thigh might make it difficult to sit down after being excised or a mole on the bottom of your foot might make it hard to drive yourself home.
+Think about whether the location of your mole will require you to make any preparations, such as a mole on your thigh might make it difficult to sit down after being excised or a mole on the bottom of your foot might make it hard to drive yourself home.

 Talk to your doctor about any changes

-Some important signs to look for are based on the ABCDE test including an asymmetrical shape, an irregular border, a mole made up of different colours, a diameter larger than the size of a pencil eraser or a mole that is evolving or changing in some way.
+Some important signs to look for are based on the ABCDE test, including an asymmetrical shape, an irregular border, a mole of different colours, a diameter larger than the size of a pencil eraser or a mole that is evolving or changing in some way.

 Jot down any questions you might have

-Your appointment will most likely be fairly quick, so writing down a list of questions you might want to ask will help you ensure that you go home well informed.
+Your appointment will most likely be fairly quick, so writing down a list of questions you might want to ask will help you go home well-informed.
 Some of the questions you might wish to ask your doctor are:

 - What is the recovery time?